 Recycling or proper disposal of household hazardous waste helps protect the environment from pollution.
 During this free event, Gwinnett residents can drop off many of these hard-to-dispose-of items.

 Gwinnett residents are allowed to bring up to five containers of household hazardous waste.
 A container can be a laundry basket, copy paper box, or similar sized container.
-Note that your container will not be returned to you.
+Note that your container will NOT be returned to you.

 A full list of accepted materials and guidance on container sizes can also be found on the Gwinnett Clean & Beautiful website.
-We look forward to seeing you there!

 The Gwinnett County Fairgrounds are located at: